Creating the Gardens

 It is our great good fortune to have the energetic support of the Green Thumbers.
 These volunteers come with their enthusiasm and life skills to help us make a success of the gardens.
 During the harvesting season we share the garden produce with our volunteers.

 Our gardens are built on pre-historic beach levels, with a skim of topsoil over three metres or more of gravel, This helps explain the gardens we found initially - several elderly apple trees, one clump of rhubarb, a bank of old purple lilacs, two blue columbines and one red tulip.

 We often have difficulties getting enough water for the gardens.
 From a pond in the centre of the farm, a solar pump sends water to a holding pond in the gardens.
 From there an electric pump is used to get water through pipes to a variety of gardens.
 You’ll notice our use of various mulches, all means to conserve moisture in the soil.
 The xeriscape area of the gardens is only watered by Mother Nature.

 There is an unheated pit greenhouse in our propagation area where we store some plants over winter and where we give our seedlings a good start in the spring.
 Two fig trees growing in the pit greenhouse give us bountiful crops.
 Other tender plants overwinter in the heated greenhouse behind Bill’s workshop.

-We have developed a Nature Trail from the gardens to Painter's Point with its wide views over the bay.
+Bill developed our Nature Trail, a mown path, from the gardens to Painter's Point with its wide views over the bay.
 Bill has installed a number of benches along the trail.
-He has also added lots of nature notes that make interesting reading along the Nature Trail.
+He has also added nature notes that make interesting reading along the Nature Trail.
 The newly built Birders' Shelter at the edge of the bush is a great place for bird watching.